vishalvijayakumarv/DevBox/Jenkins/README.md

 3. **Folder Structure**:
    - The `jenkins_home` folder holds all Jenkins configurations and is mounted as a volume inside the Jenkins Docker container.
+   - A `.env` file is required for configuring the Jenkins agent.

 ## Running Jenkins